War Powers Clause

 Article I, Section 8, Clause 11 of the U.S. Constitution, sometimes referred to as the War Powers Clause, vests in the Congress the power to declare war, in the following wording:

 [The Congress shall have Power ...]
 To declare War, grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water ...

-A number of wars have been declared under the U.S. Constitution, although there is some controversy as to the exact number; the Constitution does not specify the form of such a declaration.
+The Constitution does not specify the form of such a declaration.
+But, according to the U.S. Senate, eleven wars have been declared by Congress under their constitutional power to do so, beginning with the declaration of war against Great Britain in the War of 1812.
+Its last declaration of war was in 1942, World War II.